 Viehbacher's patience may be limited and Sanofi could make a hostile offer within a few weeks, a source familiar with the situation said.
 The source was not authorized to speak with the media.

 We are putting $18.5 billion on the table and that's not being taken seriously, Viehbacher said.
-The number of players who can mobilize $18.5 billion in cash for Genzyme is pretty limited.
+The number of players who can mobilise $18.5 billion in cash for Genzyme is pretty limited.

 Genzyme investors polled by Reuters on Monday said they wouldn't accept anything under $75 per share and would support the company if Sanofi attempts to go hostile.